Lactation Support Services

 What are your qualifications?

 Kimberly has been an International Board Certified Lactation Consultant (IBCLC) since 2007.
 The IBCLC is the highest certification available in lactation.
 She has extensive experience assisting families with more common circumstances such as painful latch and low milk supply as well as more complicated situations such as prematurity, infant genetic syndromes, severe maternal illness, and many other difficulties.
-Kimberly's current focus is on training new lactation consultants, so she has added Rachel and Julie to the practice as interns.
+Kimberly's current focus is on training new lactation consultants, so she began expanding the practice in 2018.
 Rachel completed her training in 2020 and is also an IBCLC.
-Julie became a Certified Lactation Counselor in 2020 and is working toward certifying as an IBCLC.
+Natalie, Eboni, Kristen, and Patty are all interns that joined the group in 2021 to train together.
+They have all completed lactation training with Kimberly and help clients under direct supervision from Kimberly and Rachel.

 What is included in lactation support services?

-A typical appointment includes a home visit in B/CS with unlimited email follow-up
+A typical appointment includes a home visit in B/CS or Navasota with unlimited email follow-up

 What should I expect at a home visit?

-While every situation is a little different, most home visits last about one hour, depending on how cooperative baby is and how many questions you have.
-During your visit, we will discuss your and baby's medical history and, the consultant will perform exams appropriate to your situation.
+While every situation is a little different, most home visits last about one hour.
+During your visit, we will discuss your and baby's medical history and the consultant will perform exams appropriate to your situation.
 We will discuss your concerns and assist you with achieving a comfortable latch.
-We will work together to develop a treatment plan that works for you and after your appointment, we will provide you with a summary of what we discussed so you have it for your reference.
-Behind the scenes, Kimberly completes chart reviews as part of her supervision of Rachel and Julie's work to be sure your case is being handled appropriately.
+We will work together to develop a treatment plan that works for you and after your appointment we will provide you with a summary of what we discussed so you have it for your reference.
+If you are seeing an intern, Kimberly is available to step in if they are uncertain of the best way to address your concerns.
+Behind the scenes, Kimberly reviews all email follow-up from interns and completes regular chart reviews as part of her supervision of each intern's work to be sure your case is being handled appropriately.

 What if I don't need to be seen in person?